speakeasy-api/sdk-generation-action/README.md

 ### Java (Maven -- Sonatype Central Portal)

-Java publishing to Sonatype's central portal is supported.
-For legacy support, see the next section.
+This section covers how to publish to Sonatype's central portal.
+For legacy OSSRH publishing support, see the next section.

 In order to publish, you must do the following:
 - If you've never published to Maven before, you must set up a Sonatype Central Portal account.
 Follow the instructions [here](https://central.sonatype.org/register/central-portal/) to do so.
+- You will need a Sonatype-generated username and password for authentication.
+Click your username in the top right -> view account -> generate user token.
+  - Store the username and password as GitHub secrets
+- Create a Sonatype namespace.
+Follow the instructions [here](https://central.sonatype.org/register/central-portal/#choosing-a-namespace).
 - You will need a GPG key to sign the artifacts.
 Follow the instructions [here](https://central.sonatype.org/publish/requirements/gpg/) to create one.
 An abbreviated guide is provided below.
   - Install gnupg on your machine (e.g. `brew install gnupg`)
   - Run `gpg --gen-key`.
 Note the keyId (e.g. `CA925CD6C9E8D064FF05B4728190C4130ABA0F98`) and shortId (last 8 characters of the keyId, e.g. `0ABA0F98`).